We aim to provide excellent service to you. This document tells you:-

 H) Interest will be charged from the date of the bill at the statutory rate specified in respect of judgment debts from time to time on all bills remaining unpaid after one month from the date of the bill until final discharge of all monies due.

-I) A bill will be automatically referred to our Credit Control Department one month after it has been rendered if it is not paid in that time.
+I) A bill will be automatically referred to our Credit Control Department 21 days after it has been rendered if it is not paid in that time.
 We reserve the right to suspend or terminate working for you on any current matter(s) if payment of any invoice is not paid in accordance with our Payment Terms.

 J) A Lien is reserved over certain files, papers and Deeds and documents until all costs and disbursements have been settled in full.